We all have our musical heroes.

 The reality of a musician’s life

-It would be delusional to suggest that the musicians above aren’t talented – they clearly have talent by the truckload.
-But if you’re an aspiring guitarist it’s very good for you to get an insight into how things really were for the success stories.
+It would be delusional to suggest that the musicians above aren’t talented; they clearly have talent by the truckload.
+But there is far more to their success than talent alone.

 If you liked this article on why guitarists should read biographies please share it with others.